Introduction

 | Foundation | 1 | 3-5 | |

-From the above table, it is understood that, for brick masonry works or stone masonry works, the cement sand ratio is ideally selected as 1: 4 and 1: 5.
-There is no harm in applying cement mortar stronger than 1:4 for masonry works but it becomes uneconomical in large scale and it is not advised to apply weaker mortar than 1:5 for the same work.
+From the above table, it is understood that, for brick masonry works or stone masonry works, the cement-sand ratio is ideally selected as 1: 4 and 1: 5.
+There is no harm in applying cement mortar stronger than 1:4 for masonry works, but it becomes uneconomical on a large scale, and it is not advised to apply weaker mortar than 1:5 for the same work.
+Explore the complete guide on Masonry in Construction.

 Also, read: What is Lime Mortar?